the-star-sea/cdn/report.md

 ![twolink](./images/twolink0.9.png)
 The change and frequency  of the derivative of BR and link utilization of twolink are larger than onelink.

-The change and frequency  of the derivative of BR and link utilization of onelink are larger than sharelink.
+The change and frequency  of the derivative of BR  of sharelink are larger than twolink.